rooseveltalej/rooseveltalej/README.md

 I'm currently pursuing a Bachelor's in Computer Engineering at the Instituto Tecnológico de Costa Rica (since June 2022).

-I am passionate about Linux and develop software on Fedora 41 with Hyprland.
+I am passionate about Linux and develop software on openSUSE Leap 15.6 with Gnome.

 #### Contributions